-The case of Fintech specifics which might limit the widespread adoption of the blockchain technology (i.e. common standards for data storage, data processing, etc.) wasn't indicated as a very strong barrier in this technology adoption (3 from total of 5).
-And the main concern towards the technology implementation was expressed as the need of continuing market education.
+The case of Fintech specifics which might limit the widespread adoption of the blockchain technology (i.e., common standards for data storage, data processing, etc.) was indicated as a rather strong barrier in the adoption of this technology (3.6 from total of 5).
+And the main concern towards the technology implementation was expressed as the need of continuing market education, which could potentially ensure that the market leaders clearly understand the promising blockchain technology.